 On a global scale discharge from Monsoon regions with seasonally dry periods plays an important role in the global water budget.
 For these regions high precipitation events limited to certain seasons lead to a distinguished surface runoff with a short time constant S and a groundwater flow with a much longer time constant GW as can be recognized in the discharge curves.
 The time dependent uncoupled storage compartments like soil or isolated surface water bodies, which do not contribute to discharge, have to be quantified by remote sensing (soil moisture and open water body altimetry from satellites) and subtracted from the total catchment mass measured by GRACE for an adequate description of the Drainable Storage Volumes.
 In this case both surface runoff and groundwater flow with their individual time constants S and GW have to be considered as parallel input into the river network storage and are both subject to the phase shift introduced by a non negligible time constant of the river system R.

-With respect to river network and flood volumes further investigations on the relationship between flood areas, volumes, river runoff and calculated river network mass can provide insights into river hydraulics i.e. routing times and the mass- area- and level- relationships of flooded areas.
+With respect to river network and flood volumes further investigations into the relationship between flood areas, volumes, river runoff and calculated river network mass can provide insights into river hydraulics i.e. routing times and the mass- area- and level- relationships of flooded areas.

 As the spatial resolution of GRACE and the accuracy of moisture flux divergence is limiting applications to large scale catchments (>200000km2) at the moment, any improvement in spatial / temporal resolution and accuracy will tremendously increase the number of catchments which can be described in their system behaviour by remote sensing exclusively.